The very first law requiring church attendance on Sunday was enacted in the colony of Virginia in 1610 and read as

 Even newly elected president George Washington was not exempt from punishment under Sabbath laws.
 As he traveled from Connecticut to a town in New York to attend worship service one Sunday in 1789, Washington was detained by a tithingman for violating Connecticut’s law forbidding unnecessary travel on Sunday.
 Washington was permitted to continue on his journey only after he promised to go no farther than his destination town.

-So given the overwhelming calamities befalling America, it would not be at all surprising if the people of this country called for their legislators to enact a federal Sunday law for the good of families, for the good of the economy, for the good of planet (counteract climate change) and as a way to turn this nation back to its roots—faith in God.
-And Congress does not hesitate to pass the necessary laws.
+So given the overwhelming calamities soon to befall America, it would not be at all surprising if the people of this country called for their legislators to enact a federal Sunday law for the good of families, for the good of the economy, for the good of planet (counteract climate change) and as a way to turn this nation back to its roots—faith in God.
+And Congress will not hesitate to pass the necessary laws.

 Despite the new legislation, national calamities don’t seem to abate, and many conclude that God cannot show His mercy until the nation is united in reverencing Him by keeping Sunday as a day of rest and worship.
 So new supplemental legislation is passed, mandating that those who fail to come into line will be punished—perhaps by the forfeiture of the right to buy and sell—economic boycott (see Revelation 13:17).